 The mediator shall, in consultation with the parties, determine the place of the mediation sessions (Art.
 5).
 It is also possible to conduct the proceedings by virtual means (Art.
 9 para.
 3).

-Sessions with parties, to the extent they take place in Vienna, can be held either at the premises of VIAC in the Austrian Federal Economic Chamber or at any other location.
+To the extent mediation sessions with parties take place in Vienna, they can be held either at the seat of VIAC in the premises of the Austrian Federal Economic Chamber or any other location.

 If conference rooms or meeting rooms in the Austrian Federal Economic Chamber are required, we kindly request you to discuss this need with the team member handling the case before fixing the date of the meeting.
 Please inform us of your requirements in due time.
 We will do our best to provide for the necessary infrastructure.
-We also require information regarding the number of participants, the expected duration, the requested technical equipment (e.g. video conference tools, recording devices, projectors, dictaphones, printers) and special administrative services.
+We also require information regarding the number of participants, the expected duration, the requested technical equipment (e.g. video conference tools, recording devices, projectors, dictaphones, printers), and special administrative services.
 We will then also inform you of the Covid regulations in our building applicable at that time.

 The mediator shall promptly discuss with the parties the manner in which the proceedings shall be conducted.
-He shall assist the parties in finding an acceptable and satisfactory solution for their dispute.
-In conducting the proceedings, the mediator shall be in control of the proceedings while letting himself be guided by the wishes of the parties insofar as they are in agreement and in line with the purpose of the proceedings (Art.
-9).
 Immediately after transmission of the file, the mediator, after consultation with the parties and giving due consideration to all the circumstances, shall also determine the language(s) of the proceedings (Art.
 6).